Parlington Hall :: The Estate :: Former Lake

 Locations of the Former Lake

 The properties known as Laverack Cottages which lie on the east side of the road between Barwick in Elmet and Garforth, just south of where Parlington Lane ends; were at one time part of Parlington Colliery.
 [See Header Plan] In the field east of the cottages adjacent to Parlington Lane are some low mounds in the ground, these are all that remain [visible] of the pit, owned by Sir Thomas Gascoigne.
-Moving forward from the eighteenth century of the last Baronet, some thirty five years or so after his death in 1810, the new heiresses [Isabella and Elizabeth] to the Parlington Estate created a pleasure ground in the form of an ornamental lake, just behind the cottages in the woodland, sadly it no longer exists.
+Moving forward from the eighteenth century of the last Baronet, Richard Oliver Gascoigne is the likely candidate for the construction of the lake, probably as early as the 1820's.
+Then some decades later his daughters the new heiresses [Isabella and Elizabeth] in 1840's added the dismantled remains of St. Marys church, Garforth to create a folly at the head of the lake from the walls and chancel window.
+This was to become a pleasure ground in the form of an ornamental lake, with an island, rocky promontory, boathouse and various water features.
+All this used to lie just behind the cottages in the woodland, sadly it no longer exists.

 The fact that a lake used to exist just off the Garforth to Barwick in Elmet road, comes as a surprise to many.
 It was formed by containing the Cock Beck about 800 yards north from the point where the river passes beneath the stone bridge on the road south of the present golf course [Garforth Golf Course].